Student Arts Orgs

 Students express their creativity outside the classroom through dozens of student-run groups.

-The Accidentals is a women's a cappella group that requires a love of singing, a sense of fun, and a touch of insanity.
-We perform one major concert each term.
+The Accidentals is a women's a cappella group that requires a love of singing and a sense of fun.
+We perform one major concert each term and are often invited to sing at other events during the year.
 Auditions are held in the fall and throughout the year as necessary.

 The Carleton Anime Society exists to increase awareness of Japanese animation as an art form.
 In our attempt to make the wide variety of Japanese animation and other animation accessible, we strive to promote opportunities to experience and appreciate this phenomenon.